jamesnguyen46/git-search-command/README.md

                               declare, default environment has been used.
   -v                          Show result preview, available only when
                               searching project, not in group.
-  -o, --output <file_path>    Export the search result to file, only support
+  -o, --output <file_path>    Export the search result to file, support txt
-                              text file.
+                              and markdown file.
   -h, --help                  Show this message and exit.
 ```